unitaryfund/mitiq/docs/source/guide/guide-getting-started.rst

     >>>  "factor of improvement.")

     Error in simulation is 0.000519
-    Mitigation provides a 97.6factor of improvement.
+    Mitigation provides a 97.6 factor of improvement.

 ..